We’ve covered the basics of adding a video to your web page using the

 - auto – the audio/video should start loading as soon as the page loads

-In all the above players we’ve used
+In most of the above players we’ve used

 preload="none" to prevent the video from being loaded together with the web page because it might use considerable data even if the user will not play the video.
 We might thus receive a high data transfer bill from our hosting provider if this blog post gets a lot of views.